 Celia M. Howard Fellowship

-In partnership with the Celia M. Howard Fellowship Fund, the Institute provides funding for a fellowship to benefit a student interested in a career in government, public policy and public service.
-Ideally, the fellowship will be based in Carbondale with the Simon Institute, but options are available for external placement for those with specific interest and ability to serve in Springfield with a Constitutional office, state agency or state legislator.
+In partnership with the Celia M. Howard Fellowship Fund, the Institute provides funding for a fellowship to benefit a student interested in a career in government, public policy, and public service.
+Ideally, the fellowship will be based in Carbondale with the Institute, but options are available for external placement for those with specific interest and ability to serve in Springfield with a constitutional office, state agency or state legislator.

-Eligibility: Applicants can be from ANY major.
+Applicants can be ANY graduate major.
 There is a preference for women.
-Applicants should be able to demonstrate a clear desire to work in government and public policy.
-Must provide two letters of recommendation with completed student application.
-Applicants must also be U.S. citizens, domiciled in Illinois for more than two years (at the time of application), have received a Bachelor's degree, and have an overall "B" grade point average or better.
+Applicants should be able to demonstrate a clear desire to work in government and public service.
+Applicants must provide three letters of recommendation with completed student application.
+Applicants must also be U.S. citizens, domiciled in Illinois for more than two years (at the time of application), have received a bachelor's degree, and have an overall "B" grade point average or better.

-Details: The student will be hired as a half-time graduate research assistant at the pay rate and associated benefits — including a tuition waiver — as set by the Graduate School.
-Funding for technology needs, travel and other expenses is included.
-Student must have 20 hours per week to dedicate to the assistantship.
+The student will be hired as a half-time graduate research fellow at the pay rate and associated benefits — including a tuition waiver — as set by the Graduate School.
+Funding for technology needs, travel, and other expenses is included.
+The student must have 20 hours per week to dedicate to the fellowship.

 You can support the Celia M. Howard Fellowship by making a tax-deductible contribution online today.